WANGkevinCUHK/qunzhongwang.github.io/_pages/cv.md

 - ### The Chinese University of Hong Kong
   - **Research Assistant - Prof. Hong Cheng**
   - *Feb 2024 – Sep 2024*
     - **GNN Prompt Theory Analysis**: Analyzed the theoretical effectiveness and limits of graph prompt learning from a data operations perspective.
-Presented results through a poster and submitted a paper to a top conference as the first author.
+Presented results through a poster and aim to submit a paper to a top conference as the first author.
     - **Contributed to the ProG Project**: Ranked as the third top contributor.
 Developed a unified implementation of graph prompts across multiple GNN paradigms.
 The project has 500+ stars and is available on [GitHub](https://github.com/sheldonresearch/ProG).

 - ### The Chinese University of Hong Kong